benmvp/slides/2018/reactathon/why-react.md

 <!-- .element: class="title" -->

 NOTES:
-- Split this up into 2 main sections:
+- Split this up into 2 main sections
-- Core Stuff & More Stuff
+- Start off with the Core Stuff
 - Core ones will apply to everyone using React
 - Part of the core React lib